ejwillemse/BAN313/chapter1.md

 --- type:NormalExercise lang:r xp:400 skills:1 key:803d9a69c1
-## Calculations for the hypothesis
+## Conducting the hypothesis test

-Our hypothesis are as follows:
+Our hypotheses are as follow:

 - H0: the mean price difference between Company A and Company B is zero,
 - HA: the mean price difference between Company A and Company B is not zero,